 Once the Act was in place, the two associations -- AFTA and ARPFA --formed a joint Policy, Act, Regulation, and Bylaw Committee (PARB).
 The objective of the PARB was to establish the processes and rules by which both associations and their memberships would be regulated.
 Between September 18 and October 3, 2001, consultation sessions were held across Alberta to solicit feedback on the regulations.

 Approval of the regulations was preceded by a dramatic increase in the registration rates of forest technologists in AFTA.
 At the March 2, 2001 Annual General Meeting Don Podlubny presided over an assembly of 154 voting members and an Association of over 300 active members.
 On April 25, 2002, the Regulated Forestry Profession Act was proclaimed and an Order in Council was signed by Lois Hole, Lieutenant Governor of Alberta.

 The creation of the College of Alberta Professional Forest Technologists was more than a mere series of organizational activities.
 The new College signalled a change in the forest industry in Alberta and a commitment towards both scientific and sustainable forest management practices.
-The commitment of founding members along with the dedication of the College’s Champion Ty Lund, Minister of Environmental Protection, made the idea of a College of Alberta Professional Forest Technologists a reality.
-Those who follow the work of our founding members and supporters acknowledge the commitment and hard work of these Albertans in their shared mission to promote the professional management of all forested land in the province.
+Those who follow the work of our founding members and supporters acknowledge the commitment and hard work of these dedicated Albertans in their shared mission to promote the professional management of all forested land in the province.